 How to Get Rid of Relatives (and Unwanted House Guests)

 A great number of critters are known to be active during certain times of year, and the infamous relative is no exception.
-These large mammals can seem cute at first, but will quickly prove otherwise, creating an infestation that can be really difficult to take care of once a colony has become established.
+These large mammals can seem cute at first, but will quickly prove otherwise, creating an infestation that can be really difficult to take care of once a nest has become established.

 See Also: How to Get Rid of Christmas Tree Bugs and Spiders